(866) 615-9507

 Long Term Disability Insurance Attorneys for Orthopedic Physicians

-As an orthopedic physician, you understand the difficulties people face when their bodies are unable to move the way they once could.
+As an orthopedic physician, you understand the difficulties people face when their bodies cannot move as they once could.
 Whether they’re suffering from a broken bone, a torn ligament, or stiffness in their joints, you recognize the value of getting them the care they need.
 That’s why, when you’re experiencing an illness or injury of your own, you want to be able to do what’s best for your long-term well-being.
-This may mean seeking long term disability benefits.
+This may mean seeking long-term disability benefits.

-As Kentucky long term disability insurance attorneys for orthopedic physicians and working people of all types, Abell and Capitan Law understands what it means to be injured.
+As long-term disability insurance attorneys for orthopedic physicians and working people of all types, Capitan Law understands what injury means.
 It keeps you from doing the work you love, and your inability to work is a personal loss as well as a loss for the greater community.
-We believe in your legal right to access the long term disability benefits you (or your employer) paid for and are committed to helping you pursue them.
+We believe in your legal right to access the long-term disability benefits you (or your employer) paid for and are committed to helping you pursue them.

 Reach out to us at (267) 419-7888 or contact us online to arrange a free consultation.
 We look forward to discussing your circumstances and helping you move forward with confidence and clarity.

-LTD differs from short-term disability benefits in the way you might expect — it offers extended coverage because your disability isn’t a temporary condition.
+LTD differs from short-term disability benefits in the way you might expect — it offers extended coverage because your disability isn’t temporary.
 In some cases, LTD benefits last until you reach retirement age and beyond.
 The specific benefits vary depending on your policy, but there are several major benefits common to most LTD policies:

 • Annual Cost of Living Adjustments — The cost of living rises every year.
 Many LTD policies will adjust your benefits so they keep up with inflation.
-It can be challenging to be on a fixed income, so having benefits that retain their value over time is helpful.
+Being on a fixed income can be challenging, so having benefits that retain their value over time is helpful.

 LTD may sound similar to workers’ compensation, which is a state-run program that also provides benefits in the event of an injury or illness.
 However, there are some important differences between these two forms of financial support.

-For starters, workers’ comp benefits are provided only for injuries, illnesses, and conditions that arose out of and in the course of your job.
+For starters, workers’ comp benefits are provided only for injuries, illnesses, and conditions arising out of and during your job.
 Contrast this with LTD benefits, which you may pursue for injuries or illnesses that have nothing to do with your job as an orthopedic physician.
 For example, if you go on vacation and injure yourself skiing or mountain biking, you wouldn’t be able to file a workers’ comp claim.
 However, you could claim LTD benefits in this scenario if your injuries prevented you from returning to work for an extended period.

 There are several other major differences between LTD and workers’ comp.
 The workers’ comp program is mandatory for most employers, and as an employee, you aren’t responsible for paying into the system.
 LTD, on the other hand, relies on premium payments whether they’re provided by your employer or you purchase them independently.